 - label (str, optional) Name of the returned field - dtype (numpy dtype) The data type of the field.
-If omitted, it will be determined from data automatically or the dtype of the current field is used. - self (TDataField) - the shape of the data at each grid point
+If omitted, it will be determined from data automatically or the dtype of the current field is used. - self(TDataField)- property data\shape: tuple[int, ...]